Judas Cyriacus

-Judas Cyriacus (Cyriacus of Ancona, Cyriacus of Jerusalem, Quiriacus, Quiricus, Kyriakos); Quirico, Ciriaco), d. ca. AD 360, is the patron saint of Ancona, Italy.
+St. Judas Cyriacus (Cyriacus of Ancona, Cyriacus of Jerusalem, Quiriacus, Quiricus, Kyriakos); Quirico, Ciriaco), d. ca. AD 360, is the patron saint of Ancona, Italy.
 His feast day is celebrated in the Catholic Church on 4 May.

 Judas Cyriacus, Bishop of Ancona

 Judas Cyriacus was the bishop of Ancona who was killed during a pilgrimage to the Holy Land.
 His feast is celebrated in the Eastern Orthodox Church on 14 April.

 (Judas Cyriacus of Ancona is often confused with the legendary Bishop Judah Kyriakos of Jerusalem (Saint Cyriacus of Jerusalem), who was killed during a disturbance there, in 133 AD.
-The 2nd century Bishop Judah Kyriakos of Jerusalem is said to the last in the desposynic line for that post, some of his predecessors being descendants from the family of Jesus.)
+The 2nd century Bishop Judah Kyriakos of Jerusalem is said to be the last in desposynic line for that post, some of his predecessors being descendants from the family of Jesus.)